Beakuency: Meet Bird People in the Hudson Valley!

 -34:43

 This interview was recorded on January 22nd 2025, and broadcasted on January 25th 2025 on Wave Farm’s WGXC 90.7 FM.
+The transcripts have been edited for accuracy and clarity, with minor additions made in collaboration with the interviewee.

 Interview Transcript